 Koalas are lazy animals and they spend most of the time sleeping, which makes it a bit difficult to spot them.

 A very simple but yet effective tip: Follow the tourists (and especially the tourist with a tour guide) If you see a group around a tree pointing up, then it’s a good sign that there is a koala in that tree.
-WARNING: make sure to be careful of those drop bears, they are lethal and very dangerous haha.

 Around Kennett River, you will also see a bunch of Cockatoos and Lorikeets which is a picture opportunity.